szabgab/slides/python-programming/advanced-functions.md

 The [inspect](http://docs.python.org/library/inspect.html) module provides introspection to Python runtime.
-<emp>inspect.stack</emp> returns the stack-trace.
+`inspect.stack` returns the stack-trace.
 Element 0 is the deepes (where we called inspect stack).
 Each level has several values.
 A represantation of the frame, filename, linenumber, subroutine-name.